 - Volunteer Service – A minimum of 40 hours of volunteer service

-- Students must remain in good academic standing throughout duration of the program, and must maintain a GPA of 3.25 or above.
+- Students must maintain a GPA of 3.25 or above and remain in good academic standing throughout duration of the program.

 - Proposal – After selecting a track and finding a mentor, students will submit a written proposal with their application